The geometric distribution of Selmer groups of elliptic curves over function fields: Introduction

 \subsubsection{Main result}

 We consider the distribution $\algsel n d {\mathbb F_q}$ as a function on pairs $(r,G)$, where $r \in \Z$ and $G$ is an isomorphism class of finite abelian groups.
 Then we form

-as functions on $\{(r,G)\}$.\footnote{To spell this out: the $\liminf$ (resp. $\limsup$) of a distribution is, by definition, the measure assigning to an outcome the $\liminf$ (resp. $\limsup$) of the probability of that outcome.} (Note that this may no longer be a probability distribution, i.e. its sum over all $\{(r,G)\}$ may not be $1$.)
+as functions on $\{(r,G)\}$.\footnote{To spell this out: the $\liminf$ (resp. $\limsup$) of a distribution on the discrete set of $\{(r,G)\}$ is, by definition, the measure assigning to $(r,G)$ the $\liminf$ (resp. $\limsup$) of the probability that $(r,G)$ occurs.} (Note that because we are taking a pointwise $\liminf$ or $\limsup$, the resulting function may no longer be a probability distribution, i.e., its sum over all $(r,G)$ may not be $1$.)
 Our main result is the following, which we deduce as a consequence of \autoref{theorem:large-q-distribution} and \autoref{theorem:kernel vs bklpr}: \begin{theorem} For fixed integers $d \geq 2$ and $n \geq 1$, and $q$ ranging over prime powers, the limits

 exist, are equal to each other, and coincide with the distribution predicted by the BKLPR heuristic. \end{theorem}